 “Drink-ability, digestibility and versatility are cardinal Falkenstein virtues” —David Schildknecht

-On February 9, 2013, I tasted cask samples of Falkenstein’s 2012 Saar Rieslings.
+2012: On February 9, 2013, I tasted cask samples of Falkenstein’s 2012 Saar Rieslings.
 The Webers’ 2011s are all but sold out.
 They will begin bottling some of their 2012s in late March, early April.
 We first tasted a Fuder, designated “Ilse,” of dry Riesling with about 86° Oechsle, which will be their first Kabinett in several years.
 This was quite brisk and delicious.
 Most of their wines have finished fermentation and are all on the gross lees.
 In the corner, the next Fuder, called “Schilly,” had about 87° Oechsle.
 The Webers write in chalk different names on each cask.
 In most instances, the names refer to the former landowner of a specific parcel of vines.
 Each cask, as mentioned above, is bottled separately.
-We also tasted several Fuder from Euchariusberg, where they have added some extra old-vine plots.
-The different casks of wine from this vineyard were all about 95° Oechsle and will be labeled as Auslese.
+We also tasted several Fuder from Euchariusberg, where they have added some extra old-vine plots to their holdings.
+The different casks of wine from this vineyard were all at about 95° Oechsle and will be labeled as Auslese.
 The Euchariusberg wines naturally stop fermenting on their own with some residual sugar leftover.

-Cask tasting 2011s: Erich began bottling a few of his 2011 Rieslings at the end of March 2012.
+2011: I had cask samples of 2011.
+Erich began bottling a few of his 2011 Rieslings at the end of March 2012.
 I first tasted some samples from Fuder several months ago.
 He harvested Riesling between 85° to 110° Oechsle; acidity is very good at 8 to 11 per mil.